LewisTrundle/tactihelm-l5project/user-study/information-sheet.md

 This evaluation requires the use of the following equipment.
 Before starting the study, please ensure you have read the required information and you understand how to operate this equipment:

 - The TactiHelm helmet
-- A bike radar
+- The bike radar
-- A headset
+- The headset

 ### What is TactiHelm?